Taxis by country: Ghana

 Most taxis in Ghana have orange coloured wing panels.
 According to some observers, the vast majority of vehicles on the roads are taxis.
 Taxis either take a customer anywhere on a pre-negotiated fare, or pick up passengers for a fixed fare on a specific route.

+Madagascar

+In Madagascar, the most common taxicabs found in the country are the cream coloured Citroën 2CVs and the yellow coloured Renault 4s.

 Morocco

 Since 2014 the Moroccan taxi industry is living major changes.
 Historically the taxicabs were Mercedes.
 Since 2005 with the new touristic transport companies, taxis now can use other types of vehicles.

 Republic of the Congo (Congo-Brazzaville)

 Taxicabs in the Republic of the Congo are almost exclusively Toyota, often old cars imported from Asia or Europe.
 In Brazzaville, taxis are green and white.
 In the second largest city in the country, Pointe-Noire, taxis are blue and white.

 South Africa

-South Africa has two kinds of taxis, minibus taxis which are vehicles that seat fifteen, and meter cabs that seat between four and seven passengers.
-Minibus taxis and meter taxis are mostly Toyota-manufactured.
-Minibus taxis use the Toyota Ses'fikile (a modified Quantum/HiAce produced specifically to meet the regulatory requirements of the South African taxi market) and meter taxis Toyota Avanza.
-Minibus operate on specific routes like buses.
-Meter taxis cabs operate from point to point.
+South Africa has three main kinds of taxis: